UI Testing Checklist (Examples and Case Studies)

 Color scheme, text, x,y coordinates, and background are some elements that combine to form the first interaction of your users with your business.
 Any error or overlapping will put a question mark on the platform’s credibility.
 Visual testing is an assured technique to draw a lasting impact on the viewer.

 For example, You have a food delivery app with three different panels for the users, restaurants, and the admin.
-You will have two discrete sets of application users, which means you must check more app screens and their usage.
-Automated visual testing scans through the entire app set up to highlight the improvement areas and ensure zero hiccups when speed and accuracy through visuals of food are important.
+You will have two discrete sets of application users, so you must check more app screens and their usage.
+Automated visual testing scans the entire app to highlight the improvement areas and ensure zero hiccups when speed and accuracy through food visuals are essential.

 Visual Testing – Manual or Automated?